flamwenco/40s-wiki-backup/why.md

 ### Example keymap

-As an example, the Hillside's default keymap illustrates the simpler keymap techniques found among 40% keyboards.
+As a complete example, the Hillside's default keymap illustrates the simpler keymap techniques found among 40% keyboards.

 - The letters and punctuation are on the base layer.
 - Familiar side columns have shift, delete, return, etc.